nahian00777/CUET-Class-Routine-Management-System/backend/Readme.md

 This is the backend of the project.
+CUET CLASS ROUTINE MANAGEMENT SYSTEM